Judith Collins: Leader of the Opposition (2020–2021)

 In mid-June 2021, Collins supported the Labour Government's apology for the Dawn Raids of the 1970s and early 1980s, which disproportionately targeted the Pasifika communities.
-She stated that "this historic act of discrimination against our Pasifika communities caused anguish that reverberated across decades and it is right that we acknowledge this."
+She stated that "this historic act of discrimination against our Pasifika communities caused anguish that reverberated across decades, and it is right that we acknowledge this".

 In early September 2021, Collins drew controversy when she described immunologist and science communicator Siouxsie Wiles as a "big, fat hypocrite" during a virtual conversation with a Pasifika group aligned with the party.
-Collins's remarks came after right-wing blogger Cameron Slater posted a video of Wiles socialising with a friend at an Auckland beach during an Alert Level 4 lockdown in the Auckland Region in response to the August 2021 Delta variant community outbreak.
+Collins's remarks came after right-wing blogger Cameron Slater posted a video of Wiles socialising with a friend at an Auckland beach during an Alert Level 4 lockdown in the Auckland Region, in response to the August 2021 Delta variant community outbreak.
 Slater had alleged that Wiles and her friend flouted lockdown restrictions in his blog BFD.
-In response, Wiles clarified that her friend was part of the same bubble as her and that the pair had cycled 5 km from her house to the beach.
+In response, Wiles clarified that her friend was part of the same bubble as her, and that the pair had cycled 5 km from her house to the beach.
 In response to Collins's criticism of Wiles, Director-General of Health Ashley Bloomfield defended Wiles from allegations that she breached lockdown restrictions.

-Collins was removed as leader of the National Party on 25 November 2021 following a caucus vote of no confidence, which took place the day after she sacked rival Simon Bridges over a crude comment he made to fellow MP Jacqui Dean five years prior.
-The incident had been quickly resolved, with no hard feelings afterwards from either party.
-Therefore, both National MPs and the media saw Collins's action as being to neutralise Bridges as an opponent by smearing him.
+Collins was removed as leader of the National Party in a caucus vote of no confidence on 25 November 2021.
+That was the day after she sacked rival Simon Bridges over a crude comment he made to fellow MP Jacqui Dean five years prior, though the incident had been quickly resolved, with no hard feelings remaining between them.
+National MPs and the media therefore saw Collins's action as being to neutralise Bridges as an opponent by smearing him.
 Shane Reti was acting leader until the subsequent leadership election on 30 November, when Christopher Luxon was elected party leader.